 - Soak the dried beans overnight.
 Drain and rinse.

-- Add beans, spices, ham bone and water to your slow cooker.
+- Add beans, spices, ham bone, onion and water to your slow cooker.
 (I used a 6 quart insert)

 - Cook on low for about 7-8 hours.

 - Remove ham bone and bay leaf.
-Stir in onion and chopped ham.
+Stir chopped ham.
 Continue to cook for another 30 minutes to an hour.
 (This give you time to make your cornbread!)

 - For a thicker soup, remove a cup or so of the cooked beans.
 Mash them then stir them back into the pot.